RhetTbull/utitools/README.md

 On non-macOS platforms, `utitools` does not have direct access to macOS UTI APIs.
 Instead, it relies on a cached dictionary loaded from a CSV (`uti.csv`) containing mappings of file extensions and UTIs.
 This provides a level of compatibility for platforms like Windows or Linux.

+The CSV file must be generated using the script `generate_uti_csv.py` on macOS.
+The script calls the macOS APIs for every possible file extension under a specified lenght and writes the mappings to the CSV file.
+This file is then used by `utitools` on non-macOS platforms.
+This is a hack but it works.
+PRs are welcome to improve this or provide a native way to get UTIs on non-macOS platforms.

+I use this library primarily to get UTIs for various image and video formats on macOS so this process is sufficient for my uses.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.